yabadabu/http_server/README.md

   bool onClientRequest(const TRequest& r, TSocket client) override;
 ```

 Do whatever you need and write the server results in the client socket.
-This method is called from the thread which called the server.tick
+This method is called from the thread which called the server.tick or server.runForEver()

 The server must open some port and then you can runForEver or poll for activity (with timeout)